top of page

 The Conformity of Space Utilization Activities

-Law No. 11/2020 simplifies the basic requirements of business licensing.
-One of them is by KKPR which is defined as the conformity of planned activities and/or business locations with RTR.
+GRLL No. 2/2022 simplifies the basic requirements of business licensing, Including the introduction of KKPR, which is defined as the conformity of planned activities and/or business locations with RTR.

-Regional governments are required to compile and provide RDTR in digital form so that it can be easily accessed by the public to obtain information regarding the conformity of their planned activities and/or business locations with RDTR.
-Furthermore, the central government is required to integrate RDTR in digital form in the electronic business licensing system.
-The implementation of KKPR shall be held by:
+Regional governments must compile and provide RDTR in a digital format to ensure easy access by the public, allowing them to obtain information regarding the conformity of their planned activities and/or business locations with RDTR.
+Furthermore, the central government is required to incorporate RDTR in digital format into the electronic business licensing system.
+The implementation of KKPR is entrusted to:

 • Confirmation of KKPR

-Confirmation of KKPR is a document which states the conformity of the planned space utilization activities with RDTR.
-In case the entrepreneurs have obtained the information on the location plan for their business activity in accordance with RDTR, the entrepreneurs shall apply for KKPR for their business activity through the electronic business licensing system
+Confirmation of KKPR is a document affirming the conformity of planned space utilization activities with RDTR.
+Upon acquiring information about the location plan for their business activity in compliance with RDTR, entrepreneurs are required to request KKPR for their business activity through the electronic business licensing system.

 • Approval of KKPR

-If the regional governments have not prepared and provided RDTR, the entrepreneur shall apply for approval of KKPR for their business activities from the central government through an electronic business licensing system.
-Approval of KKPR is a document that states the conformity of a planned space utilization activity with RTR besides RDTR.
+If the regional governments have not prepared and provided RDTR, entrepreneurs must apply for approval for KKPR for their business activities from the central government through an electronic business licensing system.
+Approval of KKPR is a document confirming the alignment of a planned space utilization activity with RTR, in addition to RDTR.

 The implementation of KKPR consists of (i) KKPR for business activities; (ii) KKPR for non-business activities; and (iii) KKPR for national strategic activities.
-It is important to note that the KKPR period is valid for 3 (three) years from the time it was issued.
+It is important to note that the KKPR period is valid for 3 (three) years from the date of issuance.

 KKPR for Business Activities

-The implementation of the KKPR for business activities is obtained through OSS system.
-After the entrepreneur obtains KKPR, the entrepreneur can apply for business licensing and subsequently carry out space utilization activities.
+The implementation of the KKPR for business activities is obtained facilitated through the OSS system.
+After the entrepreneur obtains KKPR, they can apply for business licensing and, subsequently, carry out space utilization activities.
 Confirmation of KKPR for business activities shall be applied through the OSS system in the following stages:

 Issuance of Confirmation of KKPR for Business Activities Procedures